-Need help with developing terms of reference or specifications for commissioning the first two stages of your municipality's disaster risk assessment?
-Then dip into the Template Jar.21
+Need help with developing terms of reference or specifications for commissioning the first two stages of a municipal disaster risk assessment?
+Then dip into the Template Jar. $^{20}$

-Once the TAC has completed the development of the terms of reference (specifications), they must be submitted to the TAC at the provincial and national spheres for approval.
+Once the TAC has completed the development of the terms of reference (specifications) for the disaster risk assessment for your province, they must be submitted to the TAC at the national sphere for approval.
 After this, you can invite proposals from potential service providers for conducting the disaster risk assessment.